kentcdodds/testing-node-apps/src/__tests__/auth.md

 })
 ```

-> This isn't quite what you'll be doing, but hopefully it gives you a good idea
-> of how this works

 We'll also be using
 [`beforeEach`](https://jestjs.io/docs/en/api#beforeeachfn-timeout) to reset the
 database between each test.
 It functions similar to `beforeAll` except it's run